 - The die plates, now cut into the proper shape, are heat treated and normalized using Anchor Harvey’s in-house heat-treatment process.
 This makes the dies hard and resistant to damage and impacts so they can stand up to the forging process and produce consistent forged aluminum parts.

 - The die now enters the production process and can begin forging parts, all without ever leaving the Anchor Harvey tool and die shop!

 How Anchor Harvey Improves TOOL AND Die Making

-Tool and die making at Anchor Harvey's in-house tool and die shop, and the professional tool and die makers that work there, are constantly improving the tool and die-making process, subsequently improving the quality of our final parts.
+Tool and die making at Anchor Harvey's in-house shop, and the professional tool and die makers that work there, are constantly improving the tool and die-making process, subsequently improving the quality of our final parts.
 The tool and die shop uses state of the art CNC mills, sinker and wire EDM machines, and high-quality tool steels to make dies to the highest standards, providing the following benefits and more, including: